Haaroon/haaroon.github.io/index.md

 [Professor Jens Groth](http://www0.cs.ucl.ac.uk/staff/j.groth/)), supported by the [EU 2020 project](https://ec.europa.eu/programmes/horizon2020/).
 I am also apart of the [Initiative for Cryptocurrencies and Contracts (IC3)](http://www.initc3.org/).
-Majority of my collaborations are with my colleague [George Kappos](https://georgekap.github.io/).

 My history is as follows,
 I completed a [Masters of Philosophy (MPhil)](https://en.wikipedia.org/wiki/Master_of_Philosophy)